persalteas/biorseo/Readme.md

 ```
 Usage:  You must provide:
         1) a FASTA input file with -i,
-        2) a module type with --rna3dmotifs, --carnaval or --3dmotifatlas
+        2) a module type with --rna3dmotifs, --carnaval, --3dmotifatlas or --contacts
         3) one module placement method in { --patternmatch, --jar3d, --bayespairing }
-        4) one scoring function with --func A, B, C or D
+        4) one scoring function with --func A, B, C, D, E ou F

         If you are not using the Docker image:
         5) --modules-path, --biorseo-dir and (--jar3d-exec or --bypdir)